danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    In Azure portal, go to your Virtual Machine **PgBouncerVM** in any way you prefer to look for a resource on Azure

    In the **Overview** pane, you can see the public and private IPs.
-Take note of both of them as they will be used at later section.
+Take note of both as they will be used at later section.

    ![Image0004](Media/image0004.png)

-1. Open pgBouncer port in the VM
+1. Open PgBouncer port in the VM

-   >The default port for pgBouncer is 6432.
-You can use another port if needed by changing the pgBouncer configuration file, but for lab purposes the default port will be used.
+   >The default port for PgBouncer is 6432.
+You can use another port if needed by changing the PgBouncer configuration file, but for lab purposes the default port will be used.

    In Azure portal, go to your Virtual Machine **PgBouncerVM** in any way you prefer to look for a resource on Azure